rockyboyyang/hangman/README.md

 - When guessing, it is not case sensitive!

 - A letter that has been guessed will not allowed to be guessed anymore.

+- Refreshing/Exiting out of the page will start over the game.